 What are the most noteworthy events at the symposium?

-As well as meeting with the expanding community of IGC researchers, I am especially interested to hear on the characterisation of carbon nanofibers by the researchers at the Naval Research Laboratory as well as the use of IGC by the pharmaceutical researchers from Abbvie and Boehringer Engelheim.
+As well as meeting with the expanding community of IGC researchers, I am especially interested to hear about the characterization of carbon nanofibers by the researchers at the Naval Research Laboratory as well as the use of IGC by the pharmaceutical researchers from Abbvie and Boehringer Engelheim.

 The IGC Symposium will gather world experts in IGC technology and applications.
 This event will provide a unique opportunity to network with leading academic and industrial IGC researchers over a broad range of industries.

-Surface Measurement Systems' Inverse Gas Chromatography Symposium takes places in Newark, New Jersey from May 4th - 5th 2015.
-Find out more here.
+Surface Measurement Systems' Inverse Gas Chromatography Symposium takes place in Newark, New Jersey from May 4th - 5th 2015.

 About Dr. Daryl Williams

 Dr. Daryl R. Williams graduated with a B.Sc.
-(Hons) in Physical Chemistry from University of Melbourne, Australia and a M.Sc. in Polymer Science from Lehigh University, USA before coming to Imperial College London complete his PhD.
+(Hons) in Physical Chemistry from the University of Melbourne, Australia, and an M.Sc. in Polymer Science from Lehigh University, USA before coming to Imperial College London complete his Ph.D.
 He is currently the Director of the Discovery Space and a Reader in Particle Science in the Department of Chemical Engineering.

 DRW has published over 80 papers in refereed journals and been granted international 5 patents.
-His research interests include the surface and bulk characterisation of complex organic solids, including especially biopharmaceutics, foods, pharmaceuticals and polymers as well as their manufacture using spray drying, crystallisation, freeze drying, milling and granulation.
+His research interests include the surface and bulk characterization of complex organic solids, including especially biopharmaceutics, foods, pharmaceuticals, and polymers as well as their manufacture using spray drying, crystallization, freeze-drying, milling, and granulation.

 About Dr. Dan Burnett